 Located in Erick’s oldest building - the City Meat Market - is the Sandhill Curiosity Shop.

-Containing a crazy Route 66 jumble of memorabilia - and possibly the inspiration for Lizzie’s Curio Shop in the Pixar movie “Cars” - this curiosity shop is just as well known on the route for it’s owners: Harley and Annabelle (the “Mediocre Musicians”).
-Known on the route for bursting into song, and providing impromptu performances for visitors, Harley and Annabelle are a Route 66 attraction in themselves!
+Containing a crazy Route 66 jumble of memorabilia - and possibly the inspiration for Lizzie’s Curio Shop in the Pixar movie “Cars” - this curiosity shop is just as well known on the route for the welcome given over the years by Harley and Annabelle (the “Mediocre Musicians”).
+Known on the route for bursting into song, and providing impromptu performances for visitors, Harley and Annabelle were a Route 66 attraction in themselves!
+Sadly Annabelle passed away in 2014 but Harley is still effuses passion for the Curiosity Shop he started with his beloved Annabelle.

 Originally built in 1936, but having sat dilapidated for many years, this classic Route 66 attraction was bought in 2005 by brothers Marty and Mike Dillon.
 They have since restored the classic neon sign and hope that it will bring attention and investment to the area.